 Dark leafy greens like spinach or kale are a great source of fiber, folic acid, and iron.
 For many pregnant women, salads are hard to consume during pregnancy, but there are many alternatives to eating these leafy greens.
 One of the easiest and yummiest ways to eat leafy greens is by putting a handful of greens into your smoothie.

-Speaking of green, this green fruit is packed full of potassium, folic acid, and several vitamins like Vitamin C and Vitamin B6.
+You don’t want to overdo it with this high-calorie food, but the benefits of this fruit are endless: it is loaded with vitamin B6, vitamin C, folate and potassium.
 Consume this “good fat” by adding it to your salads, or use it as a dip for snacking.
 Or, eat it plain with a splash of fresh lemon juice and salt.

-Nuts are considered a healthy fat that will help keep you full throughout the day.
+This salty snack is full of important minerals and Vitamin E. This snack is so easy to take with you to run errands or to satisfy your salty cravings with.
 Keep a bag of almonds in your car to help squash salty cravings.
-Add nuts like silvered almonds or walnuts to your favorite salad to give it an extra crunch.
 Or, you can always opt for your favorite nut butter to top on apple slices or celery.